TheOnly8Z/sbox-warbase/README.md

 * **Money** is your main liquid currency used to buy things off-map, stored in your account.
 It is also spent when building things.
 * **Supply** is what you use to build things.
-They are _physical objects_ that you must call in with airdrops or be produced.
+They are *physical containers* that you must call in with airdrops or be produced.
 There are three tiers of supplies, basic, advanced and experimental.
 * **Energy** is produced by generators and used by machines.
 They are _non-physical_, stored in generators and batteries.
 Most things must be supplied with energy by being in range of a generator.
 Generators close to one another form a network to share energy with, and batteries can boost energy storage.

 ***Secondary*** resources are directly gathered, and can be used to produce or boost production of primary resources.
-They can be stored in depots or on the player.
+They can be stored in depots, as physical containers, or on the player.

 * **Scrap** is a common resource used to make basic **Supplies**.
 It can be found lying around at scrap deposits.
 * **Metal** is harvested by mining machines from certain areas of the map.
-It is rarer than scrap, and can be used to create **Advanced Supplies**.
+It is rarer than scrap, and can be used to create advanced **Supplies**.
 * **Oil** is also harvested from specific areas on the map, but depletes over time.
 It can be used in generators to enhance **Energy **production.
 * **Uranium** is mined from deposits.
 It can be used in high-tier generators to enhance **Energy **production.
 * **Coolant** is gathered from tanks around the map or using mining machines.
 It is used to temporarily boost production of **Money**.
-* **Parts** rarely spawn around the map, and can be used to permanently boost production of **Money** through upgrades**.**
+* **Parts** rarely spawn around the map, and can be used to permanently boost production of **Money** through upgrades.

 There is one special resource, **Stardust**, that falls from the sky rarely.
 Stardust can be used to create experimental **supplies**, boost production of **energy**, or sold for a large sum of **money**.